youssriaboelseod/pyqt-sqlite/README.md

 PyQt SQLite
 =============

 This software is written for link your database by your user interface with no code .
-It is not a complete software until now but it will be more effective
+It is not a complete software until now but the work is in progress

 rood map:
-    first mile stone            ok in 2017
+    pyqt browser                                                                    ok in 2017
         With this software, I will try to explain how PyQt can be used to develop a running software.
-After this software has somehow mature, I will    write a tutorial. second mileston :           in progress
+After this software has somehow mature, I will    write a tutorial.

-        create user interface linked each column by field
+    create user interface linked each column by field                           in progress

 You can write your suggestion for developing this software.

 You need > python 3.4 and > PyQt5.7 to run this software.

 Currently pyqt-sqlite can do the foolowings: